Canal stenosis surgery rehabilitation exercises

 Each patient’s experience with canal stenosis and recovery after surgery will vary.
 Certain exercises, when performed correctly, can aid in the healing process, promote a healthy spine and help a patient reclaim an active lifestyle.
-In addition to providing specific postoperative instructions, a surgeon will typically recommend a progressive exercise program to restore and build spinal strength and flexibility following canal stenosis surgery.
+In addition to providing specific postoperative instructions, a surgeon or physician will typically recommend a progressive exercise program to restore and build spinal strength and flexibility following canal stenosis surgery.

 Exercises to facilitate recovery after canal stenosis surgery